helenarichie/helenarichie.github.io/_posts/2024-03-19-Dust-Survival-in-Galactic-Winds.md

 math:       true                      # Does this post contain math?
 ---

-[My first paper](https://ui.adsabs.harvard.edu/abs/2024arXiv240303711R/abstract) on dust evolution in outflows is out!
+This post is a summary of [Richie et al. 2024](https://ui.adsabs.harvard.edu/abs/2024arXiv240303711R/abstract), my first paper on dust evolution in galactic outflows.
 In this paper, we used idealized simulations of individual dusty clouds in hot galactic winds to understand how sputtering affects dust in these environments.
 We ran a suite of simulations to explore how different factors, such as cloud evolution and dust grain size, affect dust survival.
 In these simulations, we varied cloud size, wind speed, wind temperature, cloud overdensity, and dust grain size.

 In all cases, for large (\\( a\gtrsim0.1~{\mu\text{m}} \\)) grains, we find that a majority of dust survives.
 Below is a movie of a large (\\(r_\text{cl}=100~\text{pc}\\)) cloud in a slow (\\(500~\text{km}\,\text{s}^{-1}\\)) wind.